TomaTechnology/.github/profile/README.md

 Trunk based development requires maturity from the development team.
 A few pointers:

 - Focus on a single update at a time.
-- Commit locally.
+- Commit locally for every critical change.
-- Rebase after your work is complete.
+- Rebase when commits are redundant and not critical.
 - Keep pulling to stay updated.
 - Test before pushing.
 - Push with care.